mdolab/MACH-Aero/machAeroTutorials/overset_overview.rst

 * Some theory on overset meshes
 * Create a wing geometry using OpenVSP
-* Surface mesh generationg with Pointwise
+* Surface mesh generation with Pointwise
 * Volume mesh extrusion with pyHyp
 * ADflow analysis for overset meshes